When you develop an OData service there are different options you can choose from for your service implementation.

 As of SAP NetWeaver 750 SP04 there is first implementation of the new ODataV4 SAP Gateway runtime framework available as described in the SAP Oline Help.
 This first version however wasn’t complete.
 A broader support became available with AS ABAP 752.
-It is planned to make these features also available for older SAP NetWeaver stacks (AS ABAP 751 and AS ABAP 750).
-As mentioned in the SAP Gateway roadmap no downports are planned for releases prior to SAP NetWeaver 750.

 Though there is an option to choose “OData 4.0 Service” as the project type in the Service Builder (SEGW) you will get a warning in future SP’s, since the use of the Service Builder for developing OData V4 services is not recomended any more.
 See also SAP Note 2485370.